lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To insert an image into your go to :menuselection:`Insert --> Image` to insert an image directly to your word processing document.
 To move your image around left click on it and drag the image around.
 To resize the image while keeping the same aspect ratio click on one of the blue boxes around the corner to resize the image.

 To select all text in the document press control + A or :menuselection:`Edit --> Select All`.

+To zoom for the entire page to be visible :menuselection:`View --> Zoom --> Entire Page`.
+To zoom so you can see the width of the page and everything is bigger :menuselection:`View --> Zoom ---> Page width`.

 Screenshot
 ----------